raulrod16124/pokeZone/README.md

-# Pokeproject ( You can try it on netlify: https://pokezone.netlify.app )
+# Pokeproject ( You can try it here: https://pokezone.netlify.app )

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.